Inter-Korean Liaison Office bombing: Other reactions

-Following the bombing of the North-South Joint Liaison Office, Russian Kremlin spokesman Dmitry Sergeyevich Peskov issued a statement expressing concern about the situation on the Korean Peninsula and calling on both Koreas to remain calm, but at this stage the Russian government has no plans to help ease tensions on the Korean Peninsula.
+Following the bombing of the North-South Joint Liaison Office, Kremlin spokesman Dmitry Peskov issued a statement expressing concern about the situation on the Korean Peninsula and calling on both Koreas to remain calm, but at this stage the Russian government has no plans to help ease tensions on the Korean Peninsula.
 The European Union issued a statement on the matter, stating that it deeply regretted the recent actions of North Korea and said that the Pyongyang authorities should refrain from further provocative and destructive actions.
-The European Union reiterated its support for the Korean government's efforts to achieve peace and prosperity on the peninsula and the need to reignite dialogue between the parties, according to a joint press release issued after a video conference between EU Summit President Charles Michel and EU Executive Committee President Ursula von der Leyen on June 30 and President Moon Jae-in of the Republic of Korea.
+The EU reiterated its support for the South Korean government's efforts to achieve peace and prosperity on the peninsula and the need to reignite dialogue between the parties, according to a joint press release issued after a video conference between European Council President Charles Michel and European Commission President Ursula von der Leyen on 30 June and South Korean President Moon Jae-in.

-The Ministry of Foreign Affairs of the People's Republic of China is also working with the government of the Republic of Korea (ROK) to improve the relationship between the two countries, and to maintain peace and stability on the Korean Peninsula.
-The president of the Republic of China, Tsai Ing-wen, said that the government of the Republic of China is closely concerned about the development of the border conflict between China and India and the tension on the Korean Peninsula.
+The Ministry of Foreign Affairs of China said it is working with the government of South Korea to improve the relationship between the two countries, and to maintain peace and stability on the Korean Peninsula.
+Taiwanese president Tsai Ing-wen, said that the government of the Republic of China is closely concerned about the development of the border conflict between China and India and the tension on the Korean Peninsula.
 The government has also issued a statement saying that the national security team is closely monitoring the latest developments and is in constant contact with all relevant countries.

 Related disputes

 Airborne flyers controversial content

-The message pointed out that the flyer floated to North Korea was related to the malicious photograph manipulation of Kim Jong Un's wife, Ri Sol-ju, as the protagonist of a pornographic film, and that South Korean netizens did not approve of the flyer's content and considered it crazy and bad.
+It was pointed out that the flyer floated to North Korea was related to the malicious photograph manipulation of Kim Jong Un's wife, Ri Sol-ju, as the protagonist of a pornographic film, and that South Korean netizens did not approve of the flyer's content and considered it crazy and bad.
 The named "Free Korean Movement Alliance" said that the leaflet was not produced by it, and pointed out that the leaflet had appeared in 2013.
 According to a check by the Korean media outlet World Journal, it was confirmed that the malicious leaflet was put out by extreme conservative groups such as Pyongyang Citizens' Association and Blue Union in October 2013 when Park Geun-hye was in power.